On the late-time tails of massive perturbations in spherically symmetric black holes: Universal asymptotic properties of late-time tails

 where $\tilde{G}(r, r';\omega)$ is given by Eq.~\eqref{GFomega}.
 The solutions $\tilde{\Psi}_{1,2}$ are proper linear combinations of the Whittaker functions~\cite{book-methods-mathematical-physics-05}

 where $M\left(\lambda-\kappa+1/2, 1+2\lambda, x\right)$ and $U\left(\lambda-\kappa+1/2, 1+2\lambda, x\right)$ are confluent hypergeometric functions of the first and second kinds.
 For given $\kappa$ and $\lambda$, one may choose either $\{ M_{\kappa,\lambda}, M_{\kappa,-\lambda} \}$ or $\{ M_{\kappa,\lambda}, W_{\kappa,\lambda} \}$ as the two linearly independent solutions.
 According to Jordan's lemma, for an observer in the far region $t > r - r' > 0$ one may enclose the contour of the integral in Eq.~\eqref{time-Green-contour} by the lower half of the complex plane.
-Here, the poles associated with the Wronskian on the denominator is not relevant, we are only interested in the branch cut of $\tilde\Psi_2$ which sits on the lower half plane.
-In particular, if some branch cut exists but were located on the upper half of the frequency plane, it will not contribute to the late-time tail.
+Here, the poles associated with the Wronskian on the denominator is not relevant, since we are only interested in the branch cut of $\tilde\Psi_2$.
+In particular, if some branch cut exists but were located on the upper half of the frequency plane, it will not contribute to the late-time tail in the retarded Green's function.
 Therefore, one must also justify that not only $\tilde\Psi_2$ contains some branch cut but it sits below the real axis of $\omega$, as well.
 The appropriate choice is

 The above statement can be justified as follows.
 In order to apply any theorem regarding contour integral, the analytic continuation of $\tilde\Psi_2$ on the complex $\omega$ plane can be carried out, through the intermediate variable $\varpi$, from its definition on the real axis.
 From the physical viewpoint, $\tilde\Psi_2$ is also subject to the appropriate asymptotic behavior as $r\to +\infty$, for a given $\omega$ on the real axis, where the frequency-domain Green's function Eq.~\eqref{GFomega} is defined.
-To be specific, it must asymptotically converge to an out-going wave travelling along the positive direction of $r$-axis when $|\omega| > \mu $, namely, $\tilde\Psi_2\sim \exp\left(i |\varpi|x~ \mathrm{sgn}\omega\right)$.
-On the other hand, it is suppressed exponentially when $|\omega| < \mu $, namely, $\tilde\Psi_2\sim \exp\left(- |\varpi|x\right)$.
+To be specific, it must asymptotically converge to an out-going wave travelling along the positive direction of $r$-axis when $|\omega| > \mu $, namely, $\tilde\Psi_2\sim \exp\left(-x/2\right) \sim \exp\left(i |\varpi| r_* ~ \mathrm{sgn}\omega\right)$.
+On the other hand, it is suppressed exponentially when $|\omega| < \mu $, namely, $\tilde\Psi_2\sim \exp\left(- |\varpi| r_* \right)$.
 In other words, the argument of Eq.~\eqref{defVP} on the real axis is defined to be